Amsterdam/Netherlands3D/Packages/nl.netherlands3d.authentication/README.md

 These are:

-- `UnityEvent<IUserInfo> OnSignedIn`
+- `UnityEvent<IUserInfo> OnSignedIn` - Called after a successful sign in, but before user information is retrieved.
-- `UnityEvent OnSignInFailed`
+- `UnityEvent OnSignInFailed` - Called after a sign in has failed.
-- `UnityEvent OnSignedOut`
+- `UnityEvent OnSignedOut` - Called after signing out.
+- `UnityEvent<IUserInfo> OnUserInfoReceived` - Called after the user information is retrieved; this is automatically initiated when using the Authenticator component.

-All events are present on the `Session` Scriptable Object, and you use the `SessionListener` behaviour to attach listeners to these events, or register listeners to them in a script of your own.
+All events are present on the `Session` Scriptable Object, and you use the `Authentication` behaviour to attach listeners to these events, or register listeners to them in a script of your own.

 ### WebGL